mirage/mirage-www/tmpl/wiki/backend-solo5.md

 * Efficient record/replay for deterministic execution and debugging of applications.

-As an example, a developer builds a MirageOS unikernel using the Solo5 backend.
-The mirage build process uses Solo5 building tools to create a sandbox-agnostic binary.
-The developer then chooses a specific sandbox to execute this binary in, for example the Solo5-KVM monitor.
+As an example, a developer may build a MirageOS unikernel using the Solo5 backend.
+The mirage build process would use Solo5 building tools to create a sandbox-agnostic binary.
+The developer would then choose a specific sandbox to execute this binary in, for example the Solo5-KVM monitor.

 # Current status